Skip to content

 Step 1: Map the Liquidity Levels Before the Session

-Before the 9:30 AM EST open, mark these levels on your chart:
+Before the 9:30 AM ET open, mark these levels on your chart:

 • Previous Day High (PDH) and Previous Day Low (PDL) — the most common targets for NY AM sweeps